zm00622/laravel-toolbox/README.md

 Once Valet is installed, try pinging any *.test domain on your terminal using a command such as ping foobar.test.
 If Valet is installed correctly you should see this domain responding on 127.0.0.1.

-### Command used to set up existing repo with docker
+### Command used to set up existing laravel repo with docker

 After the project has been created, you can navigate to the application directory and start Laravel Sail.
 Laravel Sail provides a simple command-line interface for interacting with Laravel's default Docker configuration: